 Plant Variety Rights Act 1987 review

 The Plant Variety Rights Act 1987 is now over 30 years old and has only had minor amendments since it was first passed.
-The plant breeding industry has changed significantly during this time and a review is necessary to ensure the regime is fit-for-purpose today.
+The plant breeding industry has changed significantly during this time and a review was necessary to ensure the regime is fit-for-purpose today.
 We also need a regime that protects kaitiaki interests in indigenous plants consistent with the Treaty of Waitangi – a central focus of this review.